calblueprint/phs/pull_request_template.md

 ## Coverage 🙆‍♀️

-_use this section to break up your task into submodules and track progress_
+_use this section to break up your task into submodules and track progress, copy from Linear and mark what was completed_

 - [ ] ...
 - [ ] ...

-## How can the reviewer test your code? 👩‍💻
+## How can the reviewer test your code?
+Where is this sprint located in the codebase? 👩‍💻

+## REQUIRED: Link a short video demo of the feature you have added. 👩‍💻

 ## Any bugs you encountered or still having trouble with? 🐛

 ## Resources 📔

-_link online resources and related PRs_
+_REQUIREMENTS in this section:
+Write down any new dependencies or packages and link to their documentation.
+If you ran into bugs, link any stack overflow or online resources that helped you unblock yourself. link online resources and related PRs
+_

+## ❗IF this sprint was marked as FRONTEND on linear, cc Claire Wang
 🏚 cc: @andreisito